-Real estate agents don’t get to keep all their commissions.
-Rather, part of your earnings go to the brokerage to cover admin fees, marketing, and other expenses.
+As a real estate agent, you don’t get to keep all your commissions.
+Rather, part of your earnings go to your brokerage to cover admin fees, marketing, and other expenses.
 How much you pay depends on your brokerage.
 Here’s a closer look at the Coldwell Banker commission split.

 Choosing a brokerage isn’t a decision to take lightly.
 The name itself could be enough to keep your sales funnel full, which is one reason Coldwell Banker is such a popular choice among agents.
 But another major consideration is how you’ll split your commissions with your broker.

-Real estate commission split plans will vary by franchise, and sometimes, plans can vary by branch of the same franchise.
-It’s important to do your research in your local market to ensure you’re getting enough value from the brokerage to justify what you’re paying them out of pocket.
+Real estate commission split plans will vary by franchise, and sometimes plans can vary by branch of the same franchise.
+It’s important to do your research in your local market to ensure you get enough value from the brokerage to justify what you pay them out of pocket.

-The portion kept by the brokerage is used to cover marketing costs, technology, office overhead, franchise fees, and salaries of the office workers.
+The portion the brokerage keeps is used to cover marketing costs, technology, office overhead, franchise fees, and salaries of the office workers.

-Coldwell Banker is known as being one of the most tech-forward franchises in the industry.
-They invest in tools that increase lead generation and streamline transactions.
-Plus, they purchase national media coverage to increase brand awareness, which helps their real estate agents make more money.
+Coldwell Banker is known as one of the most tech-forward franchises in the industry.
+It invests in tools that increase lead generation and streamline transactions.
+Plus, it purchases national media coverage to increase brand awareness, which helps its real estate agents make more money.

 But agents largely bear the cost of these tools.
 Granted, it’s cheaper than paying for these things on your own, but they still eat into your bottom line.
 And if you don’t know how to take advantage of these tools to increase your income, you won’t be getting your money’s worth.